razorpay/blade/packages/blade/src/components/Dropdown/_decisions/controlled-dropdown.md

 Whereas in Select, it can be selected in a controlled state as well as when user clicks on item.

-#### Action Items for Maintainibility
+#### Additional Notes and Action Items

-We noticed that we've been mixing the "Menu" and "Select" so far.
+- We noticed that we've been mixing the "Menu" and "Select" so far.
 It's better to refactor and separate them out into individual internal component for better separation of concerns and UX.
   - [ ] Refactor the internal code of `ActionListItem` into `SelectItem` and `MenuItem` components to handle 2 separate behaviours and semantics.
+- There are also "impossible" states like passing `isSelected` on ActionListItem when `SelectInput` is used, we decided to handle it validations end.
+Things like trying to select multiple items in single select will also be handled on validations end.

 ### Referrences